s5k6/shelltalk/Why_the_Shell.md

 software, compensating for the diffrent versions, flavours, distributions and implementations of existing tools.

-⇒ Rather use locally installed man-pages than the internet.
+Use the internet for ideas, but verify them against locally installed docs.

 Manual Pages